Gap Insurance in Texas: Is It Worth It?

 Banks and credit unions

 You can also purchase gap insurance through some banks and credit unions in Texas, including Greater Texas Credit Union, Education First Federal Credit Union, and Secured Advantage Federal Credit Union.
+This coverage will typically cost much more than purchasing it as an endorsement to your existing auto insurance policy.

 How Much Is Gap Insurance in Texas?